Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Milford provides a balance of affordability and specialized services, making it an attractive choice for families in need of dementia care.
 While costs are slightly below the state average and more affordable than in nearby cities like Rehoboth Beach, they remain higher than other senior living options due to the nature of the care required.
 Families should carefully assess the specific services and amenities included to ensure they find the best fit for their loved one's needs and budget.

 Milford Center is known for providing memory care services in Sussex county, Delaware.
-It can accommodate a maximum of 136 older adults.
-Milford Center provides upscale amenities that include monitoring of medications, daily living help and high ratio of caregivers to residents to any seniors who reside in Milford, DE and nearby areas.
-Milford Center is situated at 700 Marvel Road, 19963 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.
+It can accommodate no more than 136 seniors.
+Milford Center provides luxury amenities that include individual meal planning, aided morning and evening dressing and activities and programs that lower anxiety to any dementia sufferers who reside in Milford, DE and nearby areas.
+Milford Center is situated at 700 Marvel Road, 19963 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare provides limited coverage for memory care services in Milford, Delaware, but it does not directly cover the cost of residing in a memory care facility.
 Medicare benefits typically focus on medical care rather than custodial care, which is the primary type of assistance offered in memory care settings.
 However, Medicare may cover certain medical services associated with memory care, such as doctor visits, hospital stays, medications, and specific therapies related to Alzheimer’s disease or other forms of dementia.